paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is act Aug.
 18, 1894, ch.
 299, 28 Stat.
-356, as amended, which enacted sections 1, 31, and 452 of this title and amended sections 443 to 448 and 499 of this title.
+356, which enacted sections 1, 31, and 452 of this title and amended sections 443 to 448 and 499 of this title.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was enacted as part of section 3 of act June 29, 1888.
 Said section 3 of act June 29, 1888, enacted sections 443 to 448 of this title.
 See Codification note set out under [section 443 of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-443).